Holding On to You (Twenty One Pilots song): Background

 The origin of "Holding On to You" was revealed by lead vocalist Tyler Joseph during a special SiriusXM event on January 17, 2019.
 With only a piano, Joseph played an intimate, career-spanning set list of stripped-down songs before one-hundred fans of Twenty One Pilots.
 The performances were part of SiriusXM's Town Hall special with the duo on Alt Nation, accompanied by story-telling and followed by a Q&A session featuring both Joseph and bandmate Josh Dun, which was hosted by SiriusXM's Jeff Regan.
 Before performing the song, Joseph shared how he had been looking in his journal to prepare for the special and remembered where his mindspace was.
 A journal entry from 2010 detailed how he was uncertain of the band's direction at the time and contemplating abandoning his musical dream.
 However, Joseph started on a new song that had the working title "Entertain My Faith" and got very excited about it, so he decided to keep working.
 Originally named "Entertain My Faith", the song subsequently became "Holding On to You".
 Joseph said it was really cool to watch where he was when he wrote the song and see what it has become for both him as well as other people.

 "Holding On to You" originally appeared on Regional at Best before becoming the first single from the band's major-label debut album Vessel.
 After expanding their audience with a series of music videos directed by their friend Mark Eshleman, Twenty One Pilots grew and captured the attention of the major record labels.
 In 2012, once they signed to the Atlantic subsidiary label Fueled by Ramen, the band released their Three Songs EP and began working with record producer Greg Wells on their debut studio album, Vessel.
 A mixture of songs from their previous EPs in addition to new tracks, the album was released in January 2013 and featured "Holding On to You" as one of its singles.
-"Holding On to You" was one of four songs retrieved from the band's sophomore release, Regional at Best (2011).
+"Holding On to You" was one of five songs retrieved from the band's sophomore release, Regional at Best (2011).
 The track's record production received polishing by Wells for inclusion on Vessel.